Right of appearance

 -

-An individual responsible for initiating proceedings (eg, court attendance notice), or who has conduct of proceedings (eg, DPP) will have the right to appear and conduct a case personally or by his/her lawyer.
+An individual responsible for initiating proceedings (eg, a court attendance notice), or who has conduct of proceedings (eg, the Director of Public Prosecutions) will have the right to appear and conduct a case personally or by their lawyer.

 - 2.